 Figure 2 Recording duration (black line) and sampled clips (colored boxes) for each of the 10 recordings analyzed, sorted by child age.

-The first author and a native speaker of Tseltal who knows all the recorded families jointly transcribed and annotated each clip in ELAN (Wittenburg, Brugman, Russel, Klassmann, & Sloetjes, 2006) using the ACLEW Annotation Scheme (Casillas et al., 2017).
+The first author and a native speaker of Tseltal who personally knows all the recorded families jointly transcribed and annotated each clip in ELAN (Wittenburg, Brugman, Russel, Klassmann, & Sloetjes, 2006) using the ACLEW Annotation Scheme (Casillas et al., 2017).
 Utterance-level annotations include: an orthographic transcription (Tseltal), a loose translation (Spanish), a vocal maturity rating for each target child utterance (non-linguistic/non-canonical babbling/canonical babbling/single words/multiple words), and the intended addressee type for all non-target-child utterances (target-child/other-child/adult/adult-and-child/animal/other-speaker-type).
-Intended addressee was detemined by using contextual and interactional information from the photos, audio, and precedingfollowing footage; utterances with no clear intended addressee were marked as ‘unsure’.
+Intended addressee was detemined by using contextual and interactional information from the photos, audio, and preceding and following footage; utterances with no clear intended addressee were marked as ‘unsure’.
 We annotated lexical utterances as single- or multi-word based on the word boundaries provided by the single native speaker who reviewed all transcription; Tseltal is a mildly polysynthetic language (words typically contain multiple morphemes).
+Full annotation documentation can be found at https://osf.io/b2jep/wiki/home/.

 Data analysis

 In what follows we first describe Tseltal children’s speech environments based on the nine randomly selected 5-minute clips from each child, including: the rate of target-child-directed speech (TCDS min/hr) and rate of other-directed speech (ODS min/hr), the rate of target-child-to-other turn transitions (TC–O transitions/min) and other-to-target-child turn transitions (O–TC transitions/min), and the duration of the target child’s interactional sequences.
 We investigate the effects of child age, time of day, household size, and number of speakers on each of these five measures.
-We repeat these analyses, only looking at the high turn-taking clips.
-We then wrap up with two descriptive analyses: an estimate of the amount of time Tseltal children spend in high turn-taking interaction over the course of an entire day and a basic trajectory for early Tseltal vocal development.
+We then repeat these analyses, only now looking at the high “turn-taking” clips.
+We then wrap up with two descriptive analyses: an rough estimate of the amount of time Tseltal children spend in high turn-taking interaction over the course of an entire day and a basic trajectory for early Tseltal vocal development.

 Results